Feezy15/Colorseek/README.md

 ## Problems
 While implementing k-means, I found that empty clusters sometimes arose during any given iteration.
 The algorithm isn't designed to handle this well, so I decided to just assign the cluster center to the previous iterations's value whenever this happened.
 There are probably better ways to handle this, but I just opted for the simplest fix.

+Also, ES6 modules were slightly confusing to work with.
+In the future, I may switch to CommonJS modules for my programs.

 ## Todo:
 - Improve k-means algorithm efficiency